 On the next page, meet an engineer who is finding ways to harness human travel to help combat climate change...

 Laurence Kemball-Cook

-Laurence founded Pavegen after graduating from Loughborough University.
-Since then his invention, which converts people's footsteps into energy, has captured over 1/2 billion footsteps.
+Laurence founded a company called Pavegen, which harnesses people's footsteps and turns them into energy.
+His invention has captured over 1/2 billion footsteps so far!

-What is Pavegen?
+What is Laurence's invention?